-Commodities: During fiscal year 2020, there were no additions or terminations in this asset class.
-At the end of the fiscal year, this asset class had three active managers, and 100% of the Trust's allocation to commodities was actively managed.
+Absolute Return: During the fiscal year, eight mandates were transferred from this asset class to the new Opportunistic asset class in accordance with the new long-term asset allocation.
+Additionally, three mandates were terminated.
+At the end of the fiscal year, this asset class had 5 active/specialist managers.
+This allocation is 100% actively managed.

-Absolute Return: During the fiscal year, new mandates were added with two existing managers, and two mandates were terminated.
-At the end of the fiscal year, this asset class had 10 active/specialist managers, one of which manages five separate portfolios for the Trust, and two of which each manage two separate portfolios for the Trust.
+Opportunistic: During fiscal year 2021, eight mandates were transferred from the Absolute Return asset class to Opportunistic, including one which wound down during the fiscal year.
+Additionally, three new mandates were added during the fiscal year.
+At the end of the fiscal year, this asset class had 7 active/specialist managers, one of which manages four separate portfolios for the Trust.
 This allocation is 100% actively managed.

-Private Equity: During fiscal year 2020, the Trust continued its private equity program implementation with four new private equity funds with two new managers, and four new private equity funds with existing managers, bringing the total number of active partnerships in the private equity portfolio to 108 at the end of the fiscal year.
-These 108 partnerships are actively managed by 40 managers.
-Additionally, commitments were made to one new partnership with a new manager and ten new partnerships with existing managers scheduled to begin their investment period during fiscal year 2021.
+Private Equity: During fiscal year 2021, the Trust continued its private equity program implementation with one new private equity fund with a new manager, and eleven new private equity funds with existing managers, bringing the total number of active partnerships in the private equity portfolio to 116 at the end of the fiscal year.
+These 116 partnerships are actively managed by 40 managers.
+Additionally, commitments were made to six new partnerships with existing managers scheduled to begin their investment period during fiscal year 2022.
+Six partnerships wound up operations upon reaching the end of their fund lives during the fiscal year.

-Private Debt: Two new private debt funds with new managers and one new fund with an existing manager began their investment period during fiscal year 2020, bringing the total number of active partnerships in private debt to 16 at the end of the fiscal year.
-These 16 partnerships are actively managed by 11 managers.
+Private Debt: One new private debt fund with a new manager began its investment period during fiscal year 2021, bringing the total number of active partnerships in private debt to 16 at the end of the fiscal year.
+These 16 partnerships are actively managed by 13 managers.
+One partnership wound up operations upon reaching the end of its fund life during the fiscal year.

-Real Assets: One new real estate partnership with a new manager and six new partnerships with existing managers began their investment period during fiscal year 2020, bringing the total number of active partnerships in real assets to 96.
-These 96 partnerships are actively managed by 36 managers.
-Additionally, a commitment was made to a partnership with a new manager scheduled to begin its investment period during fiscal year 2021.
+Real Assets: Two new partnerships with existing managers began their investment period during fiscal year 2021, bringing the total number of active partnerships in real assets to 95.
+These 95 partnerships are actively managed by 36 managers.
+Additionally, commitments were made to two partnerships with new managers and four partnerships with existing managers scheduled to begin their investment period during fiscal year 2022.
 One partnership wound up operations upon reaching the end of its fund life during the fiscal year.
-The Trust also had investments in three actively-managed REIT funds at the end of the fiscal year.
+The Trust terminated one activelymanaged REIT fund during the fiscal year and had investments in two actively-managed REIT funds at the end of the fiscal year.